Rules

 "Annular Space" shall mean the space between the casing and borehole wall.

-"Aquifer" shall mean a formation or group of saturated geologic units capable of storing and yielding water in usable quantities.
+"Aquifer" shall mean a geologic formation or group of saturated geologic units capable of storing and yielding water in usable quantities.

 "Artesian Pressure" shall mean the pressure in a confined aquifer.